doctrine/phpcr-odm/README.md

 feature because you want to know when you try to load an incomplete document.
 But we are currently missing a concept how to do update the content to still be compatible when document annotations are changed.
-The solution could look similar to the ORM migrations issue.
+The solution could look similar to the ORM migrations concept.

 # Versioning documents